Oct 27, 2021

 I think this is why I like Halloween.
 The night where we get to have fun, put on a costume and be a kid again for the night.
 It's good to remind ourselves that we were once that kid and we mustn't lose that unique and creative spirit.

-So this weekend, I’m going to wear a costume, and if you’re going to a Halloween party, I hope you’ll join me; or even if you're just going to be handing out candy to the trick-or-treaters, get into the “spooky” spirit.
+So this weekend, I’m going to wear a costume, and if you’re going to a Halloween party, I hope you’ll join me; or even if you're just going to be handing out candy to the trick-or-treaters, be sure to get into the “spooky” spirit.

 And beyond this weekend, we should all listen to some new music that we normally wouldn't give the chance.
 We should break the boring habits.
 Use the lingo back with our kids, it'll keep ya young, make ya laugh, and probably... definitely.. slightly annoy them.